shihab-fw11-297/Inshorts/README.md

 ## This is a solo Project.

+### Installation

+1. Run this command in your terminal: `npm install`
+2. In the project directory, you can run: `npm start`
+3. Builds the app for production to the build folder: `npm run build`
+4.
 ## Features:-

 1. Users can read important part of news on this web application on any device because of responsiveness.